 Bugs and Bummers

-1. In the springtime you may want to spray a fungicide in early April.
+1. In the springtime you may want to spray a fungicide in early Spring.
 Once you see blackspot, for example, it is probably too late that season.

 2. Got midge?
 Apply a granular insecticide, such as Spectracide Plus or Bayer Complete, in very early spring when the ground temperature is 42 degrees or so.